 This section describes the detailed requirements.

-EDNAR FBR 251
+EDNAR FBR 251 (Release 1)

 When the NAR is at the appropriate status, i.e. DMS Approved, the system must automatically trigger the creation of a consolidated pdf file to consolidate the uploaded files that are flagged for consolidation.
 The consolidated file must be stored in a location that is accessible to the SCADA and Corporate domains.